MirandaLv/coastline/README.md

    2. Reprojecting individual sentinel band (.tif) to WGS-84.
    3. Merging the 10-m bands into a multispectral imagery.
    4. Creating imagery patches and saved into 'data/sentinel/patches' for imagery inferencing.
-3. A binary water/land detection model has been trained with the Earth Surface Water Dataset ((https://zenodo.org/records/5205674)), and the weight is saved under the 'weights' folder.
+3. A binary water/land detection model has been trained (20 epochs) with the Earth Surface Water Dataset ((https://zenodo.org/records/5205674)), and the weight is saved under the 'weights' folder.
 4. Model prediction of the generated imagery patches, and mosaic the output imagery prediction to the raw imagery size.

+TODO:
+- generate environment.yaml
+- add weights download link
+- add a brief writeup
+- rerun code following each step

 # Running the code